tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 ```

 ### Obtaining install.txt and enabled.json
-`install.txt` and `enabled.json` are needed for any mods you wish to install from the Steam Workshop
+`install.txt` and `enabled.json` are needed for any mods you wish to install from the Steam Workshop.
-The steam workshop does not use mod names to identify mods, so you must create a modpack to install mods from the workshops
+The steam workshop does not use mod names to identify mods, so a modpack should be made to install mods from the workshop
 1. From the TML main menu, go to Workshop -> Mod Packs
 2. Click `Save Enabled as New Mod Pack`
 3. Click `Open Mod Pack Folder`